HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 The primary actors are:

 1. **Issuers** who produce the FHIR resources described in this IG.
-These are typically the entities responsible for giving vaccinations, including health systems, pharmacies, and doctors offices.
+These may be the entities responsible for giving vaccinations or reporting laboratory results, including health systems, pharmacies, clinical labs, and doctors offices.
-2. **Verifiers** who read and analyze the FHIR resources described in this IG.
+1. **Holders** who receive a [SMART Health Card] from an Issuer (which contains the FHIR resources described in this IG), and may display it to a Verifier.
-3. **Patients** who receive a [SMART Health Card] from an Issuer (which contains the FHIR resources described in this IG), and may display it to a Verifier.
+1. **Verifiers** who read and analyze the FHIR resources described in this IG.

 Issuers and Verifiers are considered "implementers" of this IG.